Gladstone (cat)

-The inception of the position of chief mouser at the Treasury followed the creation of similar positions at 10 Downing Street (Chief Mouser to the Cabinet Office) and the Foreign Office; those positions were held by Larry and Palmerston, as of July 2016.
+The inception of the position of chief mouser at the Treasury followed the creation of similar positions at 10 Downing Street (Chief Mouser to the Cabinet Office) and the Foreign Office; those positions being held by Larry and Palmerston respectively, as of July 2016.
 The decision to introduce an official mouser was taken by John Kingman, former acting Permanent Secretary at the Treasury.
 The appointment of Gladstone as "Chief Mouser to the Treasury" was officially announced on 29 July 2016.

 Gladstone was taken to his new home at the Treasury in late June 2016, but the fallout from the referendum on European Union membership delayed the public announcement until late July.

 Early life

 Gladstone was brought in by a staff member of Battersea Dogs & Cats Home Lost and Found team in May 2016 as a neglected stray, after trying to get into his cat flap for a few weeks.
 He had been wandering the streets of London, hungry and without a microchip, so that his owners could not be located.
 At Battersea, he was known as Timmy.
 Like many homeless cats without daily access to food and water, he would eat too much, too quickly.
 A special activity puzzle feeder remedied this issue.